Musée d'Orsay

 Best time at Mon — 18:00

 This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: Closed except on Thursdays.
-But today's weather is weak for panoramas: rain 🌧️.
+This slot has a higher chance of a comfortable visit: Closed (except Thursdays).
+Weather is currently not ideal: overcast ☁️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded